medik8s/poison-pill/README.md

 https://www.openshift.com/blog/kubernetes-self-remediation-aka-poison-pill

 ## Project State
-Currently the project is in PoC phase
+Currently the project is in PoC phase.